Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 # Build Software for PS Subsystems

 This chapter lists the steps to configure and build software for PS subsystems.

 In previous chapter, [Zynq UltraScale+ MPSoC Processing System Configuration](3-system-configuration.md), you created and exported the hardware design from Vivado.
 The exported XSA file contains the hardware handoff, the processing system initialization (psu_init), and the PL bitstream.
 In this chapter, you will import the XSA to the Vitis™ IDE and PetaLinux to configure software for the processing system.

- This chapter serves two important purposes.

- 1. It helps you build and configure the software components that can be used in future chapters.
- 2. It describes the build steps for a specific PS subsystem.

-## Processing Units in Zynq UltraScale+

- The main processing units in the processing system in Zynq UltraScale+ are listed below.

-- **Application Processing Unit:** Quad-core Arm® Cortex™-A53 MPCore Processors.
-- **Real Time Processing Unit:** Dual-core Arm Cortex™-R5F MPCore Processors.
-- **Graphics Processing Unit:** Arm Mali™ 400 MP2 GPU
-- **Platform Management Unit (PMU):** Xilinx MicroBlaze based platform management unit.

- This section demonstrates configuring these units using system software.
-This can be achieved either at the boot-level using First Stage Boot Loader (FSBL) or via system firmware, which is applicable to the platform management unit (PMU).

 You will use the Vitis IDE to perform the following tasks:

 1. Create a Platform project for the hardware XSA.
 First Stage Boot Loader (FSBL) and PMU firmware for PMU (platform management unit) will be created as boot components in this platform project.